Moving to Budapest

 When we asked expats and global nomads about the quality of medical care in Budapest, they replied:

 "There may not be the same new offices but the quality of care is as good if not better than in the USA.
 Had several surgeries (hip replacement, cataract, breast, hernia) with excellent care, all included in the insurance, after care in a rehab center as I live alone with no help - all included.
-People are people - sometimes they have a bad day - so do I. You live in the real world," stated one expat who made the move to Budapest.
+People are people - sometimes they have a bad day - so do I. You live in the real world," wrote one expat living in Budapest.

 About the Author